 The Power of Open Source

 Open source is driving all of the innovation in ML, where Python is widely considered the open source tool of choice.
 Even most vendor-backed ML solutions have open source at their core, and include Python ML and data engineering libraries like:

 - Pandas - simplifies data wrangling, including cleansing, normalizing, indexing, renaming mapping, etc.

 - TensorFlow - abstracts away much of the complexity of neural network creation, simplifying tasks like image recognition, speech and natural language processing

 - Scikit-Learn - for classification, regression and clustering of data, which would be appropriate for anomaly detection, such as when looking for root cause or detecting exceptions in “normal” processing.

 But Python’s strong Web and API frameworks can also help overcome issues with the last mile.
 For example, whether you need a full stack Web framework like Django or a lightweight, extensible one like Flask, both have excellent Web API libraries that can simplify the creation and exposure of your model in production applications.

 Want to get an expert perspective on operationalizing machine learning?
-Register for our upcoming live webinar.
+Watch our on-demand webinar.